 Why AI Increases Business Energy Costs Specifically

-AI workloads create three distinct pressures on business energy costs:
+AI workloads create three distinct pressures on energy costs:

 1. Baseload Demand Growth